Japanese godan and ichidan verbs: Dot notation

-This system also describes the verb group classification: in godan verbs, the dot is placed before the last kana; in ichidan verbs, the dot is placed before the last 2 kana (except for 2-kana ichidan verbs, which have no dot).
+This system also describes the verb group classification: in quinquegrade verbs, the dot is placed before the last kana; in unigrade verbs, the dot is placed before the last 2 kana (except for 2-kana unigrade verbs, which have no dot).

-However, regardless of the dot's position, the inflectional suffix is always the last kana of any ichidan verb.
+However, regardless of the dot's position, the inflectional suffix is always the last kana of any unigrade verb.

 Naive verb classification

 A caveat of accurately classifying verb groups is that you must have pre-existing knowledge of the verb's negative form.
 In practice, people tend to learn the verb's plain form first.
 As such, Japanese language educators usually teach strategies for naive verb classification.
 Whilst such strategies are not comprehensive, they generally remain useful in the context of regular daily conversations that language beginners will likely encounter.
 Here is one such strategy: